devkruz/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory
 - 7-movethatfile script move the file betty from /tmp/ to /tmp/my_first_directory
 - 8-firstdelete script delete the file betty in /tmp/my_first_directory
 - 9-firstdirdeletion script delete the directory my_first_directory that is in the /tmp directory
+- 10-back script change the currend directory to the previous one